RafaGago/logger-bench/README.md

 Where:

--memory-bytes: Is a recommendation passed at construction of each logger to try to limit is memory usage.
+- memory-bytes: Is a recommendation passed at construction of each logger to try to limit is memory usage.
 Only some loggers with bounded queues implement it.
   If you see that "faults" are reported, it's very likely that the logger was unable to empty its buffer (write to disk) as fast as the messages were generated.

--messages: The number of messages to send each time.
+- messages: The number of messages to send each time.

--own: Fixed string that selects the "own" benchmark subcommand.
+- own: Fixed string that selects the "own" benchmark subcommand.

--iterations: The number of times to repeat the tests.
+- iterations: The number of times to repeat the tests.

--loggers: A space separated list of loggers to run.
+- loggers: A space separated list of loggers to run.
 The possible values depend on how the library was compiled. run "logger-bench" 8MB 100000 own --help" to see a list of which loggers are available.

 Notice that on Linux is beneficial to set the performance governor before
 running: